EOL/publishing/doc/api.md

-= About the web services API
+# About the web services API

-Stub.
-To be written.
+## Authorization

+In order for you to be able to use the web services API, an EOL administrator needs to do the following:

+    rails r User.where(email: "you@you.you").last.grant_power_user

+where you@you.you is the email address for your account on the EOL site.

+## Getting a token

 You need to get a token using the ordinary UI in the browser; later you'll be able to do this from a script.

-The page to visit, after you log in, is called `/services/authenticate`.
+The page to visit, after you log in, is called `/services/authenticate` (preceded with `https://eol-beta.org` or whatever the applicable EOL site happens to be).
+Copy the token (without the quotes) from the web browser into a file, so you can use it in API calls.
+Keep the token in a safe place; it is similar to a password.

+## Invoking API methods

 The services are under `/service/`.
 Currently the only service is `/service/cypher`.

+Services are invoked using HTTP, either from a browser, using a command line tool such as `curl` or `wget`, or a library such as `requests` in python.

+With each request, it is necessary to provide the token in an HTTP `Authorization:` header, for example:

+    Authorization: JWT eyJ0eXAzczOzJZUzZ1NzJ9.eyJ1c2VyZjoTA1QWJsZzfQ.Xf5FSA2P_lJBGyBYGTsRPczAkg

+Don't forget to use `https:` instead of `http:`, to keep the token private.

+## Example: Access using curl

+[to be written]

+## Example: Access using python

-Here is a simple python program that does an API call (assuming the API token has already been written to a file).
+Here is a simple python program that invokes the `/service/cypher` API call.
+The name of the file containins the token is given as a command line argument, and the query is given as a second command line argument.

 ```
 #!/usr/bin/python